HEmile/juggl/docs/Features/Styling/CSS Styling.md

 	}
 	```
 	This means: Select all notes that contain 'juggl', case insensitive.

+### Edges
+- `context`: The sentences around the link, giving some context about where the link is used.
+This is used in the edge hover preview.
+- `alias`: The alias used on the link.
+Only present if an alias is used.
 - `degree`: The amount of edges connected to the node.
 - `edgeCount`: When edges are merged (default), this is the total amount of edges of a certain type that are merged together.
 This is used by default to make lines thicker for merged edges that represent more links.
 # Properties